Lantyy/Azure-Sentinel-lab/README.md

 # Lab Thoughts & Takeaways
 In creating and deploying this lab I learned that the internet is a very volatile place.
 Bots/hackers will stop at nothing to access host computer's data.
 Even to the extent to Brute Force attack a computer that they may never gain access to.
-Keeping a strong password, restricting RDP access and keeping a Firewall up to date is paramount to keeping a network secure as aging firewalls present a security risk for an environment.
+Keeping a strong password control policy, restricting RDP access and keeping a Firewall up to date is paramount to keeping a network secure.
 Also, SIEMs (Microsoft Sentinel in this case) can be a very useful tool to display raw data to a readable and presentable format.
 This can be a great tool to gain more incite for everyday Security Analyst threat detection efforts.

 Credit: This lab was created by Josh Madakor, I followed the steps used in his YouTube video to create and replicate this lab.